Themekraft/wc4bp/readme.txt

 = 3.1.1 9 March 2018 =
 * Fixing integration with amazon pay.
 * Fixed the 404 error when click the Change payment button inside subscription detail page.
-* Fixing the redirection for My Account Woocommerce when is Turn off.
+* Fixing the redirection for My Account WooCommerce when is Turn off.
 * Updating freemius.

 = 3.1.0 9 March 2018 =